 In a relationship, shared core values allow for more spontaneous decision-making, calm conflict resolution, and effective communication.
 One may argue that these are attributes that are necessary for a relationship based on mutual understanding, respect, and love.
 Furthermore, relationship values assist us in obtaining the life we desire.
 As a result, when a couple’s values are compatible, the type and quality of life they desire are also similar.

-Having the same life purpose makes all of the minor decisions easier to make, and hence increases relationship pleasure.
-According to relationships, couples who share similar communication values are not only more attracted to one other, but also more satisfied in their relationships.
+Having the same life purpose makes all of the minor decisions easier to make and, hence, increases relationship pleasure.
+According to research on relationships, couples who share similar communication values are not only more attracted to one another but also more satisfied in their relationships.

 In a relationship, having diverse values might double the work.
 When we want different things in life, we don’t just have to figure out how to achieve them; we also have to work out how to get them with our partners.
 Not to imply that disagreements can’t be resolved; but, we can all agree that things operate more smoothly when we’re all on the same page.

 Consider this scenario: your partner values seclusion while you value companionship.
 The closer you get to them, the more they have to back up.
 You can feel that you’re being left out and that you’re not getting close enough.
 There’s no doubt that this can be worked out, but it’ll take more effort than for a couple who values companionship.